jhu-cs-uima-sp19/Thyme2Eat/README.md

 - Adding a shopping list item now has a functional dialog box with error handling built in.
 - The checkboxes within the shopping list function properly and are used to mass delete items from the list for easy use.
 - Conglomerating like ingredients based on quantities has been optimized.
 - Data persistence of the calendar, where the user will be shown if they already have a meal planned for a date.
+They will also be shown an error message if a date they chose is in the past, or if they have a meal planned already.
 - Alternative meals are suggested to the user by clicking the fork and knife button beside a meal; this is based on the type of recipe and the ingredients within it.
 Users can only check off one alternative recipe and can only swap to one alternative recipe.
 - We changed buttons, colors, layouts, and overall UI to make it resemble an Android application more.